eddedd88/fullstrapp/README.md

 - Add the *Web API Key* as a local environment variable called `REACT_APP_FIREBASE_API_KEY`
 - Create a Firestore in Firebase

+The environment variables will allow your local environment to connect to Firebase

 ## How to setup Firebase Authentication
 - Do the first 4 steps of [How to setup Firestore](#how-to-setup-firestore)
 - Enable Firebase Authentication and Sign-in methods of choice
+- Update the sign-in methods in the `src/components/Signin` component

 ## How to setup CircleCI
 - **Signup** at https://circleci.com/ for a CircleCI account
 - Add your github repo as a Project
 - Press the **Start Building** button (this may fail if Firebase is not setup)

-- Every time a commit is pushed to github, CircleCI will automatically run CI tests.
+Every time a commit is pushed to github, CircleCI will automatically run CI tests.
 See command `ci` in `package.json`.

-### Deploy to Firebase with CircleCI
+## Deploy to Firebase with CircleCI
 - Create a Firebase token: `yarn firebase login:ci`
 - Add the token to CircleCI as an environment variable named `FIREBASE_TOKEN`
 - Add the previously created environment variables to CircleCI:
   - `REACT_APP_FIREBASE_PROJECT_ID`
   - `REACT_APP_FIREBASE_API_KEY`

-- Every time a pull request is merged into master, CircleCI will deploy to firebase if all the tests succeed
+Every time a pull request is merged into master, CircleCI will deploy to firebase if all the tests succeed

-### How to setup Google Analytics
+## How to setup Google Analytics
 - Find your tracking id: https://support.google.com/analytics/answer/1008080?hl=en
 - Add the *tracking id* to CircleCI as an environment variable called `REACT_APP_GA_TRACKING_ID`